-As a child, the library meant books, story time, and random collections of VHS tapes to me.
-In the digital age, libraries mean free Internet services, literacy programs, research databases, meetings, classes, ebooks, audiobooks, community outreach, and more.
+As a child, the library meant books, storytime, and random collections of VHS tapes to me.
+Libraries mean free Internet services, literacy programs, research databases, meetings, classes, ebooks, audiobooks, community outreach, and more in the digital age.

 I could list 100s more examples like this.